 Stanley previously worked in Kansas City, Missouri as a Vice Chancellor and in Texas and New Jersey in higher education.
 She worked in banking, manufacturing and has taught at the collegiate level.
 She holds a doctorate in higher education from the University of Pennsylvania, a master’s in business administration from Lehigh University and a bachelor’s degree from Purdue University.
 She also has a certificate from Harvard University’s Institute for Higher Education and a certificate in bank marketing.

 She serves on the board of directors of the Economic Growth Connection, Westmoreland-Fayette Workforce Investment Board, Challenger Learning Center, Westmoreland Chamber of Commerce, Westmoreland Museum of American Art and the advisory board for HERDI, Higher Education Research & Development Institute.
-She is a member of the Westmoreland County Forum for Workforce Development, Westmoreland Cultural Trust and the Westmoreland County Comprehensive Plan Advisory Committee.
+She is chair of the Westmoreland County Forum for Workforce Development, and a member of the Westmoreland Cultural Trust Board of Directors.